-Underground Crafter (UC): How did you first learn to crochet and knit?
+Underground Crafter (UC): How did you first learn to knit?

 UC: What inspired you to start designing?

-UC: All but one of your published designs are for knitting.
-What do you enjoy about knit designing?
+UC: Most of your patterns are for scarves and wraps.
+What do you enjoy about these types of projects?

-UC: What are your favorite knitting and crochet books in your collection?
+UC: What’s your favorite knitting book in your collection?

 Peggy Jean: Well … I kind of feel like Elizabeth Zimmermann wrote the Old Testament of Knitting (I was able to borrow some of her books once, so I’ve read a couple of them and find that her ‘voice’ is much like that of the great grandmother who taught me my first stitches), Barbara G. Walker wrote the New Testament of Knitting (I own all 4 volumes of her Treasury and they are well worn), and Nicky Epstein wrote the Apocrypha of Knitting (I own and love her entire Edge series).
 I can’t really choose a favorite from amongst those.
 They are all very important to me.
 The Principles of Knitting by June Hemmons Hiatt is the other really important book in my personal reference library.